riotnrrd-eu/riotnrrd-eu.github.io/_posts/2015-04-19-Faster-disruption.markdown

 Apple emphatically does not fit this model, with its focus on design and the user experience.
 The buyer **is** the user, and once their basic criteria are met, they can still be swayed by different user experience and personal preferences - of course, up to the budget they have available or are willing to assign to a piace of electronics.
 Therefore, Apple continues to be able to command much higher prices for devices that are - on paper - comparable to their modularised competitors.
 Users return again and again for newer versions of their device, every year or two, and Apple's profit margins are legendary.

 Enterprise software had always seemed to be on a much more classic track to disruption, with procurement departments working from Request for Proposal (RfP) documents that generally allow yes/no or at most grading on a short scale, typically from one to four.
 Recently, though, the market has been changing, and incumbent vendors are being disrupted by offerings which bypass the traditional buyer in Procurement and appeal directly to the end user.

 One model is open-source, where sufficiently technical users have been able to download and use free software without support from central IT for at least the last fifteen years.
 The main roadblock to this avenue of disruption was in users' willingness to futz around with graphics drivers or whatever.

-More recently, a new avenue has opened up, namely software as a service.
-SaaS offerings require much less technical acumen, and much less effort even when the technical acumen is available.
+More recently, a new avenue has opened up, namely software as a service, or SaaS.
+These offerings require much less technical acumen to set up, and much less effort even when the technical acumen is available.
 Even users who are able and willing to get their hands dirty only have a limited amount of time available to do so, and are quite happy to hand the responsibility off to someone else.

 This is how you get the infamous "shadow IT" - enterprise IT's particular incarnation of disruption theory.
 However, I do wonder whether enterprise software might not also have exceptions to classic disruption theory.
 Buyer inertia may prevent modularisation, or at least *complete* modularisation, from taking hold, or delay it for a long time.